-This is a non-profit public service that receives no commission or in-kind benefits from any companies referenced
+This is a non-profit public service that receives no commission for sales of any goods or services

-The database includes air cleaners using HEPA 13 filters, but if reliable data or estimates on the clean air delivery rate (CADR) for small particles (Smoke, 0.1-1 microns) is available for devices using filters below HEPA 13 efficiency, these have been included.
-Devices that have additional electronic cleaning features such as ionisation, plasma, and photocatalytic oxidisation have been excluded or their presence made apparent.
+The database includes air cleaners using HEPA 13 filters.
+If reliable data or estimates on the clean air delivery rate (CADR) for small particles (Smoke, 0.1-1 microns) is available for devices using filters below HEPA 13 efficiency, these have been included.
+Devices that have electronic cleaning features such as ionisation, plasma, ultraviolet light, and photocatalytic oxidisation have been excluded or their presence made apparent.

-We cannot guarantee the accuracy of manufacturer claims on device features or performance, nor provide reliable estimates of annual filter costs which rely on characteristics on the filter and environment in which the filter is used.
+No guarantees can be provide on the accuracy of manufacturer claims on features or performance, nor provide reliable estimates of annual filter costs that rely on characteristics on the filter and environment in which it will be used.
 Improving indoor air quality with better ventilation and filtration helps reduce the risk of transmission, but cannot eliminate risk completely.
-The use of well-fitted masks, distancing, and limiting exposure time in poorly ventilated environments are an important component of risk reduction.
+The use of well-fitted masks, distancing, and limiting exposure time in poorly ventilated environments are important components of risk reduction.

 Contact and follow Cleanairstars for feedback and updates.